Say Don't Go: Composition

 "Say Don't Go" is four minutes and thirty-nine seconds long.
 It was recorded at Conway Recording Studios (Los Angeles), Electric Lady Studios (New York), Rough Customer Studio (Brooklyn), and Sharp Sonics Studios (Los Angeles).
 Antonoff and Evan Smith handled programming for the song, and the former provided background vocals.
 Antonoff played acoustic guitar, electric guitar, Mellotron, percussion, and synthesizers, Smith played saxophone and synthesizers, Mikey Freedom Hart played bass, electric guitar, Rhodes, and synthesizers, Michael Riddleberger and Sean Hutchinson played drums, and Zem Audu played synthesizers.
 Smith's performance was recorded at Pleasure Hill Recording in Portland; Hart's performance was recorded at Big Mercy Sound in Brooklyn; Sean Hutchinson's performance was recorded at Hutchinson Sound in Brooklyn; Audu's performance was recorded at Audu Music Studio in Brooklyn.
 The track was mixed at MixStar Studios in Virginia Beach.

-"Say Don't Go" is a power ballad that transcends from the album's synth-pop sound by adding styles of new-age and pop rock.
-The production incorporates 1980s-inspired drum beats, pizzicato arpeggios, and isolated vocal patterns.
+A power ballad, "Say Don't Go" incorporates electro, new-age, and pop rock in addition to the album's 1980s synth-pop sound.
+The production features 1980s-inspired drum beats, pizzicato arpeggios, and isolated vocal patterns.
 It has slow pacing for the beginning, which Bobby Olivier from NJ.com found to be a "slinky intro" and likened the music to that of the fellow album track "Clean".
 The song gradually builds up to what Clash critics deemed an "almost overwhelming chorus".
 The part features percussive hooks that Shaad D'Souza from Pitchfork thought it resembles the style of the American band Haim.
 In the post-chorus, it has backing vocals; Hugh G. Puddles of Sputnikmusic opined it evokes the Irish singer Enya, while Billboards Jason Lipshutz said the harmonies recalls her 2022 album Midnights.

 The lyrics are about a narrator hanging on to an unfruitful relationship.
 The narrator begs her lover to give her one more reason to stay: "Halfway out the door but it won't close / I'm holding out hope for you to say, don't go / I would stay forever if you say, don't go".
 Lipshutz found the lyric, "Why'd you have to twist the knife? / Walk away and leave me bleedin', bleedin'!", to be in line with Swift's country pop works.
 Several critics wrote that the song had similar themes and lyrics to the fellow album tracks "All You Had to Do Was Stay" and "I Wish You Would"; (Note: Attributed to Rolling Stones Angie Martoccio, The Line of Best Fits Kelsey Barnes, The Telegraphs Neil McCormick, and Varietys Chris Willman) Olivier believed that "Say Don't Go" was cut out of the original album due to its "similar content".
 D'Souza thought the lyrics crossed between Swift's 2012 album Red and 1989.
 For AllMusic, Fred Thomas compared the verse to the Outfield song "Your Love" (1986).